TahaMunir2/RISC-V-RV32IM-FPGA/readme.md

 ![diagram](https://github.com/TahaMunir2/Team5/blob/main/images/fpga_stats.png)

-Which match up with the memory we expected.
+Which matches up with the memory we expected.